What is Biophilic Interior Design?

 Biophilic interior design is the hot topic in the interior design world at the moment…but what exactly does it mean?
 Biophilia is defined as the innate affinity of human beings to want to integrate with other natural life forms.

 This basically means that human beings are genetically programmed to want to be immersed in nature.
 Have you ever noticed that you feel more calm and relaxed when you have spent time outside amongst nature?
+I mean, even just looking at that dreamy picture of a tree ↓ makes you feel all zen, right?
 That is what Biophilia is all about!

 Scientists have conducted studies that have proven that spending time in nature has positive effects on our health and wellbeing, not just our mental health but our physical health too!
 Just 20 minutes outside in a natural setting can reduce stress levels significantly and since 90% of all disease is caused by high levels of the stress hormone, Cortisol, it is no surprise that results can include lowered blood pressure, relief from anxiety and depression and a boost in immune system activity…to name but a few.